 What Temperature to Leave a Vacant House

-What Temperature to Leave a Vacant House in Winter
+Best Temperature to Leave Vacant House When Away for The Winter

-- Turn off the water to the whole house.
+1. Turn off the water supply to the whole house.

-- Unplug unused appliances such as lamps, televisions, and game stations.
+4. Unplug unused, non-essential appliances such as lamps, televisions, and game stations.

 If you're only leaving your home during the daytime hours while you're at work or running errands, it's fine to leave your thermostat alone.
 However, if you want to save money on your energy bills, adjusting your settings a few degrees cooler while you're away will make a difference.